hbuhrer/MMDA222-Travelogue-Webpage/README.md

-# My Las Vegas Adventure - Travelogue
+# MMDA222 - Travelogue Assignment

 In this repository, you'll find the code for my travelogue assignment documenting a trip to Las Vegas in 2023.
 I've covered various aspects of my experience, including dining, drinks, a visit to a shooting range, and casino gaming.
 Let me give you a brief overview of each section: